Mukhosh Movie Review: Birsa Dasgupta And Anirban Bhattacharya's Second Collaboration After Bibaho Obhijaan

 The movie was released in theatres on 19th August 2021 and also released on Hoichoi on 17th September 2021.

-In the very opening scene, we saw criminologist Kingshuk (Anirban Bhattacharya) arrive at a University to attend the lecture of David S Paul (Tota Roy Chowdhury), as he is a big admirer of Paul.
+In the very opening scene, we saw criminologist Kingshuk (Anirban Bhattacharya) arrive at a University to attend the lecture of David S. Paul (Tota Roy Chowdhury), as he is a big admirer of Paul.

 The cat-and-mouse chase started to catch the murderer who was just targeting Police Officers.
-Senior inspector Kaberi (Chandreyee Ghosh) and her team including Adrish Burman (Anirban Chakrabarti), and Nandini Sen (Madhurima Ghosh) started working on the case.
+Senior Inspector Kaberi (Chandreyee Ghosh) and her team including Adrish Burman (Anirban Chakrabarti), and Nandini Sen (Madhurima Ghosh) started working on the case.

 Payel De, Chandreyee Ghosh, Madhurima Ghosh, Nilanjan Ghoshal, and Kaushik Sen also added valuable contributions to their respective roles.